molneya/indev-level-converter/README.md

 ## Known Issues
 The world will not convert if the shape and size is not set to Square and Normal.
 Other world shapes may be supported in the future.

+If your world crashes when you load, you may have chunks with invalid IDs in that version (probably old coloured cloths).

+If your world crashes upon opening a chest, you probably have invalid IDs in that chest (again, probably coloured cloths).

 When loading the world for the first time, the world will take a while to be playable because it must recalculate the light data, as it is not converted with this tool.